 The Okavango Delta is an amazing home to a variety of wildlife.
 Some of the wildlife are seasonal following the rains while others call the area home year round.
 For visitors, safari goers and nature lovers it is a wildlife haven.
-Some of the wildlife that may be experienced include: giraffe, buffalo, hippos, rhinos, lions, and a variety of antelope.
+Some of the wildlife that may be experienced include: giraffes, buffalos, hippos, rhinos, lions, and a variety of antelopes.
 The historical Big 5 along with 6 of Africa's Big 7 can all be experienced in the Okavango Delta.

 The Okavango Delta is also a sanctuary for over 400 species of birds making this a great destination for bird watchers as well.
 Some of the birds that may be encountered include the ostrich, African Fish Eagle, Crested Crane, Lilac-Breasted Roller, among many other amazing birds.

 Best way to see and experience Okavango Delta